 Some sounds that they produce like rumble-strutting and constant teeth-chattering might mean that a guinea pig is anxious or stressed.
 It may even try to show dominance over the other, which can start the fighting between your guinea pigs.
 Keep a close eye on your pets and take action when the fight begins.

 Check for the Things They Might Fight For

 If your cage is too small, they will fight each other for space.
 As a standard, having a cage of 10.5 square feet is the minimum for two guinea pigs.
 If you have a tunnel or house for the guinea pigs with only one entrance, they might fight for that.
 Also, if you don’t have hay beds, dishes, toys, and water bottles for each guinea pig, then they might fight over those things as well.

 Scuffling and lunging on each other is a sign that they are fighting over space or things.

-If one of your pet guinea pigs seems terrified, just staying alone in one corner not doing anything, it can be a sign that it is being bullied by the other guinea pig.
+If one of your pet guinea pigs seems terrified, just staying alone in one corner not doing anything, it can signify that the other guinea pig is bullying it.
 It is recommended to separate them if that is the case.

-That’s not to say your pet doesn’t need you as a friend.
-It can consider you a good companion.
+That’s not to say your guinea pig doesn’t need you as a friend.
+It can consider you as a good companion as well.
 It makes his life much more complete when you’re around.
-You’ll be the provider of his food, water, shelter, and cuddling, and his guinea pig companion will provide everything else.
+You’ll be the provider of its food, water, shelter, and cuddling, and his guinea pig companion will provide everything else.

-So it is still important to interact with them often by talking to them, holding or petting them, and giving them treats.
-Be a loving guinea pig owner to them and make them feel like family!
+So it is still important to interact with them often by talking, holding, or petting them and giving them treats.
+Be a loving guinea pig owner and make them feel like a part of a family!